arunbalas/MoReBikeS/README.md

 ![GitHub Logo](/Result.JPG)

-The reframe

-### Rethinking the Essence, Flexibility and Reusability of Advanced Model Exploitation
+## Rethinking the Essence, Flexibility and Reusability of Advanced Model Exploitation

 Reuse of learnt knowledge is of critical importance in the majority of knowledge-intensive application areas, particularly because the operating context can be expected to vary from training to deployment.
 In machine learning this is most commonly studied in relation to variations in class and cost skew in classification.
 While this is evidently useful in many practical situations, there is a clear and pressing need to generalise the notion of operating context beyond the narrow framework of skew-sensitive classification.
 This project aims to address the challenge of redesigning the entire data-to-knowledge (D2K) pipeline in order to take account of a significantly generalised notion of operating context.